corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/bookmarksbookmarks.md

 If you don't have an alt account, setting one up is an easy process, you don't need alternative gmail just put a '.' in the address before the @.

-This method was spark by a post of [Mikhail Kats](https://bsky.app/profile/did:plc:abkp4sglznvkptyncrltve6t/post/3liaw5kjrjs2s), thanks!
+This method was sparked by a post of [Mikhail Kats](https://bsky.app/profile/did:plc:abkp4sglznvkptyncrltve6t/post/3liaw5kjrjs2s), thanks!

 Will probably write more detailed instructions soon!